timescale/docs/use-timescale/migration/timescaledb-backfill.md

 When a second signal is received, it forces the tool to shut down immediately, interrupting all ongoing work.
 Due to the tool's usage of transactions, there is no risk of data inconsistency when using forced shutdown.
-The difference to a graceful shutdown is that data in partially-copied chunks is be removed on the target and must be copied again during the next `copy` run.
+The difference to a graceful shutdown is that data in partially copied chunks is be removed on the target and must be copied again during the next `copy` run.

 ### Inspect tasks progress